JKspeedwagon/hello-world/README.md

 # hello-world
 This repository it for practicing GitHub Flow.

 Hello world!
-I am JB and I hope to work on my coding skills.
+I am Keishi and I hope to work on my coding skills.